fuzzylogicxx/fuzzylogic/posts/my-git-cheatsheet.md

 </figure>

-Create and switch to new branch:
+Create and switch to new branch (`main` or whatever branch you want to branch off):

 <figure>